bwilliams4428/Cybersecurity/15-Web-Vulnerabilities-and-Hardening Homework/15-Web-Vulnerabilities-and-Hardening_Homework_SubmissionFile.md

 1. What is the process called that cleans and scrubs user input in order to prevent it from exploiting security holes by proactively modifying user input.

-Answer: Input sanitization
+	**Input sanitization**

 2. Name the process that tests user and application-supplied input.
 The process is designed to prevent malformed data from entering a data information system by verifying user input meets a specific set of criteria (i.e. a string that does not contain standalone single quotation marks).

-Answer: Input validation
+	**Input validation**

 3. **Secure SDLC** is the process of ensuring security is built into web applications throughout the entire software development life cycle.
 Name three reasons why organization might fail at producing secure web applications.

-Answer: Lack of enforcement of secure coding standards.
+	* **Lack of enforcement of secure coding standards**
-		Cost to implement and maintain secure coding standards.
+	* **Expensive to implement**
-		Inexperienced developers not able to produce secure code.
+	* **Developers not able to produce secure code**

 4. How might an attacker exploit the `robots.txt` file on a web server?

-Answer: The robots.txt file has entries to allow and disallow a search engine bot from crawling specific directories.
-Directories and files that are disallowed from being crawled
-		may contain important data that the attacker can target.
+	**The robots.txt file has entries that allow and/or disallow a search engine bot access to specified directories.
+Directories and files 	  that are disallowed in the robots.txt may contain important data that an attacker can target.**

 5. What steps can an organization take to obscure or obfuscate their contact information on domain registry web sites?

-Answer: An organization can enable whois privacy and/or utilize GDPR which all registrars are obligated to offer since ICANN requires it.
+	**An organization can enable whois privacy and/or utilize GDPR which all registrars are obligated to offer since ICANN adopted it in 2018**

 6. True or False: As a network defender, `Client-Side` validation is preferred over `Server-Side` validation because it's easier to defend against attacks.

    - Explain why you chose the answer that you did.

-Answer: False.
+	 **False.
 Server-side validation is much more important than client side validation.
-Client side validation can be easily bypassed by the user disabling JavaScript
-		in their web browser.
+Client side validation can be easily bypassed by the  	      user disabling JavaScript in their web browser.
 Server side validation cannot be easily bypassed on the client side.
-Server side validation can verify user input from the client, deem the input valid or invalid and alter the input if includes malicious or suspcious characters.
+Server side         	          validation can verify user input from the client, deem the input valid or invalid and alter the input if includes malicious or suspcious     	          characters.**
 ____

 #### Web Application Firewalls